Discover Louisiana : Fine Arts (Painting / Sculpture / Street Art / Photo)

 Jean-Jacques Audubon (1785-1851)

-The famous ornithologist and naturalist painter Audubon was born in Santo Domingo in 1785 to a wealthy planter and a maid.
-After the premature death of his mother, his father remarried and returned to Brittany.
-His talent for drawing became apparent very early on.
-Not very much in tune with academism, he left for America to take care of his father's land.
+The famous ornithologist and naturalist painter Audubon was born in Saint-Domingue in 1785, to a wealthy planter and a chambermaid.
+After his mother's untimely death, his father remarried and returned to Brittany.
+His talent for drawing was evident from an early age.
+Unconcerned with academism, he left for America to look after his father's land.
 This nature lover spent his time painting.
-Soon ruined, he became a taxidermist in Cincinnati where he studied anatomy, zoology, and above all, met the ornithologist Alexander Wilson.
-In 1821, he opened his first studio where he gave painting lessons and met Elizabeth Pirrie, who offered him to become her daughter's tutor at Oakley Plantation, now theAudubon State Historic Site.
-For several months he painted the surrounding countryside.
-After that he moved to St. Francisville with his wife and children.
+Soon bankrupt, he became a taxidermist in Cincinnati, where he studied anatomy and zoology and, above all, met the ornithologist Alexander Wilson.
+In 1821, he opened his first studio, where he gave painting lessons, and met Elizabeth Pirrie, who offered to tutor her daughter at Oakley Plantation, now theAudubon State Historic Site.
+For several months, he painted the surrounding countryside.
+He then moved to St. Francisville, with his wife and children.
 While his wife supported the family, he devoted his energies to painting the local planters.
-Having somehow managed to save some money, his wife Lucy pushed him to go to Europe.
-There, he met the painter Cuvier Redouté, a painter specialized in flowers who was already well known.
-In April 1829, Jean-Jacques Audubon returned to the United States where he finally found recognition.
-Struck by blindness in 1846, he died in 1851
+Having somehow managed to save some money, his wife Lucy urged him to go to Europe.
+There, he met the well-known flower painter Cuvier Redouté.
+In April 1829, Jean-Jacques Audubon returned to the United States, where he finally found recognition.
+Stricken by blindness in 1846, he died in 1851.

 The work he left us is immense, in particular his formidable bestiary.
-Let's mention Les Oiseaux d'Amérique, a masterpiece of 435 plates, Quadrupèdes d'Amérique du Nord, of 500 plates, and Biographie ornithologique, other masterpieces including 1,055 drawings with their descriptive notes.
-His approach made him a precursor in the protection of the environment and the animal kingdom.
+These include Les Oiseaux d'Amérique, a masterpiece with 435 plates, Quadrupèdes d'Amérique du Nord, with 500 plates, and Biographie ornithologique, other masterpieces comprising 1,055 drawings with descriptive notes.
+His approach established him as a pioneer in the protection of the environment and the animal kingdom.

 George David Coulon (1822-1904)

 Born in France, he moved with his family to New Orleans.
-From childhood, he drew with original materials such as indigo, mixtures of herbs and berries.
-A teacher, painter and restorer, Coulon is known for his landscapes, still lifes and allegorical portraits, including the Spirit of Louisiana, painted in 1884.
-Nourished by French neoclassical influence, he introduced various architectural elements in the background of his portraits.
-He enthusiastically welcomed the arrival of photography, which improved his technique as a portraitist, allowing him to capture even the smallest details of his models' clothing.
-He married Marie-Paoline Casbergue, a New Orleans-born artist who distinguished herself in the depiction of birds and still lifes.
-Their two children, Elizabeth Emma and George Joseph Amede also had careers in art.
+From childhood, he drew with original materials such as indigo and mixtures of herbs and berries.
+A teacher, painter and restorer, Coulon is known for his landscapes, still lifes and allegorical portraits, including Spirit of Louisiana, painted in 1884.
+Nourished by French neoclassical influences, he introduced various architectural elements into the background of his portraits.
+He enthusiastically welcomed the arrival of photography, which improved his technique as a portraitist, enabling him to capture even the most minute details of his models' clothing.
+He marries Marie-Paoline Casbergue, a New Orleans-born artist who distinguishes herself in the depiction of birds and still lifes.
+Their two children, Elizabeth Emma and George Joseph Amede, also had careers in art.

 Edgar Degas, an impressionist in New Orleans

 Born in Paris in 1834, Degas was the son of a Parisian banker and a Creole mother from New Orleans.
-Although he spent most of his life in Paris, he spent a year in New Orleans with his uncle (his mother was a planter's daughter) from 1872 to 1873, when the war with Prussia broke out.
-He was the only impressionist to visit the emblematic city of Louisiana.
-Although his mother Celestine died when he was only 13 years old, Degas retained ties to New Orleans because his two brothers lived there.
+Although he spent most of his life in Paris, he spent a year in New Orleans with his uncle (his mother was a planter's daughter), from 1872 to 1873, when war broke out with Prussia.
+He was the only Impressionist to visit the emblematic Louisiana city.
+Although his mother Célestine died when he was just 13, Degas retained ties to New Orleans, as his two brothers lived there.
 During his stay, he painted a portrait of his sister-in-law, Estelle, for whom he felt a certain fascination.
 He also highlights the cotton market on Carondelet Street.
-During this year he lived at 2306 Esplanade Avenue, where it is now possible to visit the Degas House.
-His Portrait of Mme Rene De Gas, is in the permanent collection of the New Orleans Museum of Art (NOMA).
+During this year, he lives at 2306 Esplanade Avenue, where it is now possible to visit the Degas House.
+His Portrait of Mme René De Gas is in the permanent collection of the New Orleans Museum of Art (NOMA).

 Clementine Hunter (1886 or 1887-1988)